llancruzz/time-quiz/README.md

   ![Wave Screenshot](./assets/images/wave-validation.png)

-  All the pages no errors were detected!
+  On all the pages no errors were detected!
 [Link to results](https://wave.webaim.org/report#/https://llancruzz.github.io/time-quiz/)

 ## Deployment
 * The site was deployed to GitHub pages.
 The steps to deploy are as follows:

   * In the GitHub repository, navigate to the settings tab.
-  * Select the pages link from the setting menu on the left hand side.
+  * Select the pages to link from the setting menu on the left-hand side.
   * Under the GitHub Pages from the source section drop-down menu, select the master branch.
-  * One the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

  The live link can be found here - [The Quiz Time Live Site](https://llancruzz.github.io/time-quiz/)